 Megan assesses visa options for new companies in the United States, and prepares and files applications in highly scrutinized immigration categories on behalf of start-ups.
 She successfully assisted many British, Canadian, Danish, French, German and Italian -owned companies in their efforts to bring employees to the United States in E-2 status as managers and essential workers.

 Megan regularly provides immigration assistance on a pro bono basis.
 She helped a diplomat from the Democratic Republic of the Congo obtain asylum in the United States.
 She routinely represents children in special juvenile immigrant visa petitions, enabling them to obtain U.S. permanent resident status.

 A frequent author on pressing topics shaping immigration law, Megan most recently wrote "The H-1B Quagmire: Colleges and Universities Develop Programs to Combat H-1B Gridlock," and "Foreign-Born Entrepreneurs Have Visa Options," both published in the Connecticut Law Tribune.
 She served as a peer editor for the treatise Business Immigration Law & Practice, published by the American Immigration Lawyers Association.

-Ms. Naughton has served as a faculty member for Sterling Educational Services' immigration series in Boston, Hartford, and Long Island.
-She frequently speaks for the Connecticut Business & Industry Association, as well as the Connecticut Bar Association, on business immigration and related topics.
+Megan has served as a faculty member for Sterling Educational Services' immigration series.
+She frequently speaks for the Connecticut Business Industry Association, as well as the Connecticut Bar Association, on immigration-related topics.